MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/windows.md

 1. Now, when connecting to the host (debuggee) machine from the client (debugger) machine using the `edge://inspect` page, you must use a different `connection port` value.
 By default, for desktop Windows, the Device Portal uses `50080` as the `connection port` for `http`.
 For `https`, the Device Portal uses `50043` so follow this pattern: https://`IP address`:`50043` on the `edge://inspect` page.
 [Read more about the default ports used by Device Portal](/windows/uwp/debug-test-perf/device-portal#setup).

 > [!NOTE]
-> The default port for `http` is `50080` and the default port for `https` is `50043` but this is not always the case as Device Portal on desktop claims ports in the ephemeral range (\>50,000) to prevent collisions with existing port claims on the device.
-To learn more, navigate to the  [Port Settings](/windows/uwp/debug-test-perf/device-portal-desktop#registry-based-configuration-for-device-portal) section for Device Portal on Windows desktop.
+> The default port for `http` is `50080` and the default port for `https` is `50043`, but this is not always the case, because Device Portal on desktop claims ports in the ephemeral range (\>50,000) to prevent collisions with existing port claims on the device.
+To learn more, see the  [Port Settings](/windows/uwp/debug-test-perf/device-portal-desktop#registry-based-configuration-for-device-portal) section for Device Portal on Windows desktop.

 <!-- ====================================================================== -->